BigMark824/dust-server/README.md

 ## Folder Structure

-Assuming you have a drive labled "M" and you want that drive to be indexed by Dust, you should structure your media like so:
+Assuming you have a drive labeled "M" and you want that drive to be indexed by Dust, you should structure your media like so:

 ```
 M: